 After twelve (12) months of full-time employment with the CITY, regular full-time employees shall be eligible to receive financial assistance for approved courses completed at an accredited educational institution.
-The maximum reimbursable amount shall be \$3,500 (with a lifetime cap of \$13,800) per employee per fiscal year for allowable expenses as outlined in the CITY's Tuition Reimbursement Policy.
+The maximum reimbursable amount shall be thirty-five hundred dollars (\$3,500) (with a lifetime cap of thirteen thousand eight hundred dollars (\$13,800)) per employee per fiscal year for allowable expenses as outlined in the CITY's Tuition Reimbursement Policy.
 Reimbursement will be made provided: pre-approval was obtained; courses are satisfactorily completed; appropriate proof of successful completion is submitted to Human Resources; courses of instruction will enable the employee to perform their present duties more effectively or will prepare them for future opportunities which they could reasonably expect a promotion or transfer to at the CITY; the hours of instruction for the course do not conflict with the employee's regularly scheduled work day; and reimbursement is limited to a maximum of two courses per semester or quarter.
-Both the CITY and MGEA believe that tuition reimbursements under this section are not subject to taxation, and the CITY's practice of not subjecting them to tax withholding will continue.
+Both the CITY and ASSOCIATION believe that tuition reimbursements under this section are not subject to taxation, and the CITY's practice of not subjecting them to tax withholding will continue.